John Lewis Boxing Day sale 2024: Best deals to shop

 Oura Ring Gen3 horizon smart ring, silver: Was £249, now £199, Johnlewis.com

-You’d be hard pressed to find a better health tracker than the Oura ring and the Gen3 comes highly recommended by our testers.
+You’d be hard-pressed to find a better health tracker than the Oura ring and the Gen3 comes highly recommended by our testers.
 In our full review, fitness editor Emilie Lavinia said: “If you’re keen to enter the world of biohacking and take steps to optimise your sleep and energy and track your readiness for exercise and your cycle more effectively, the Oura presents one of the easiest ways to do all this.”
-The chic, lightweight wearable tracks everything and certain sizes are now reduced in the Boxing Day sales.
+The chic, lightweight wearable tracks everything and certain sizes.
+Owing to popularity it’s selling out fast at John Lewis, but it’s reduced to the same price at Amazon.

-Barbour Heritage Liddesdale quilted jacket, dark navy: Was £199, now £139, Johnlewis.com

-One of the most coveted brands to shop in the sales, Barbour blends timeless style with modern detailing.
-This Liddesdale jacket serves up the brand’s heritage flavour with cool quilting and a classic corduroy collar in sleek navy.
-With minimalist branding and a nod to lighter tweed jackets, it’s an essential layer that will keep you feeling warm and looking smart well into spring.
-Save £60 in the new year sales.

 Find out everything you need to know about Boxing Day 2024, plus the best deals to shop